 BSc MPhil PhD

-Associate Course Director, MSc in Global Health Science and Research Fellow
+Associate Professor; Associate Course Director, MSc in Global Health Science and Epidemiology

-Hubert had good experience in teaching in Higher Education.
-He was the Deputy Programme Director for MSc in Occupational Health at the University of Birmingham.
-He has supervised a number of students on various topics, including 1 BMedSc, 11 MSc and 1 PhD students.
+Hubert had good experience in teaching and supervising undergraduate and postgraduate students.
+He was previously the Deputy Programme Director for MSc in Occupational Health at the University of Birmingham.
+He has supervised a number of students on various topics at Master’s and Doctorate levels.